nathanjcuevas/boomslang/README.md

   return a
 ```

 Functions do not need to be defined before use.
-Functions are allowed to be self-recursive or mutually-recurisve with other functions.
+Functions are allowed to be self-recursive or mutually-recursive with other functions.

 ## Classes
 ### Class basics